 Hindsight is 20/20 and this may all just be useless but in case it helps anyone.
 I’m not a doctor just a MOM so read, do your own research and make your own decisions.

 - I wish I had not agreed to the Spinal Tap/Lumbar Puncture.
 And if I did it again I DEFINITELY would have waited for the attending.
-Research shows that lumbar punctures are not necessary for complex febrile seizures, I don’t know why they still do them.
+Research shows that lumbar punctures are not necessary for complex febrile seizures, and he hadn’t shown other signs of spinal menengitis.
+Seems unnecessary to rush it IMO.

 - Once in the ER I should have asked more questions.
-I should have taken pictures.
+I should have taken more pictures.
 I should have taken notes.
+Created a timeline of events.

 For us, it didn’t end here, blog post coming soon on H’s unexplained speech loss following his seizure.